xiphiasrex/bg3-convert2toolkit/README.md

 ### Convert a third party Mod project to a Toolkit project
 For use when porting third party mods to the toolkit or when you lost your editor files.

-If you dropped an entire mod into the conversion folder it will try to setup a project to be used with the toolkit.
+If you dropped an entire mod into the conversion folder it will try to set up a project to be used with the toolkit.

 If you get any errors about files not existing you probably need to <b>enable long path names</b>.